Posted on

 - North Carolina.

-What are comparative fault laws?
+What are comparative negligence laws?

 States using comparative negligence laws, follow either: